dmassiani/WordPress-Storytelling/README.md

 ## History
 #### 0.1 : add new content : title and the_marker for extract them
 #### 0.1.1 : add the_chapter_title() and once_upon_a_time() for extract title
+#### 0.2 : Diff between modified or removed element in macro template and Element in admin